 Hello!
-My name is Antun and I am a recent PhD graduate on the subject of human-robot interaction.
+My name is Antun and I am a mechatronics (control theory) engineer with a PhD on the subject of human-robot interaction.

 My scientific journey started with the master’s degree in the field of mechatronics and control theory from the Faculty of the electrical engineering and computing (FER) in Zagreb, Croatia.
 Along the way, I had an opportunity to spend some time abroad, as an intern at the research centers of Siemens (Princeton, USA) and Bosch (Stuttgart, Germany).
 And just before starting my PhD, I’ve had an opportunity to work as a research associate at the Mechatronics lab of the University of Zagreb, on a project with professors Jadranko Matusko and Sandor Iles.